- Home

 In accordance with Ordinance No. 92, the District has fees associated with permitting, re-inspections, new connections, and remodels.
 These fees will apply (as appropriate) to any work needed to bring the private sewer lateral into compliance.
 Learn more about Ordinance No. 92.

-Fees increase annually each year on July 1.
+Fees increase annually on July 1.
 All permit fees and capacity charges are non-refundable.
-Click the link to download the Current Permit and Capacity Fee Schedule.
+Click the link to view the Current Permit Fees and Capacity Charges Schedule.

 Visit the California Department of Consumer Affairs Contractors State License Board website for information before hiring a plumbing contractor.